johngian/simplified-tilelist/README.md

 ## Context

-This CLI tool is built as a way to generate a simplified tile list of distinct tiles based on the `imposm3` expired tile output.
-The reason behind is this is to deduplicate tiles and optimize tile pregeneration by avoiding generating the same tile multiple times.
+This CLI tool is built as a way to generate a deduplicated tile list of distinct tiles based on the `imposm3` expired tile output.
+The reason behind this is to deduplicate tiles and optimize tile pregeneration by avoiding generating the same tile multiple times.

 ## Dependencies